 Many of these symptoms are common to a number of conditions, and it’s not unusual for doctors to misdiagnose sleep apnea as being a mood disorder or hormone problem.
 It’s important to start the conversation with your doctor or see a sleep dentist if you have these symptoms.
 If you have received a diagnosis of depression, testosterone deficiency, chronic fatigue syndromes, or similar conditions, but the recommended treatments aren’t working, consider that sleep apnea might be your true problem.

 Trained and Experienced in Identifying Risk

 Our office has the education and experience to help our patients recognize whether they have Sleep Apnea or not.
 We have portable take home ResMed® recording devices that you can use in the comfort of your own home to determine if you have a potential problem.
-This is an inexpensive and simple way to determine if you might have sleep apnea or if you are just snoring or if it’s more serious.
+This is an inexpensive and simple way to determine if you are just snoring or if it’s more serious.
 It is also a whole lot easier than going to the physician and spending a lot of time and money getting to the same answer.

 If the problem is severe enough, we may refer you to your physician, armed with the ResMed report or directly to a Sleep Study Center for a polysomnogram (PSG).
 If it is a mild form of Sleep Apnea, we can use oral appliances that can be worn comfortably at night to correct the airway obstruction.